MicrosoftDocs/bi-shared-docs/docs/analysis-services/multidimensional-models/blog-analysis-services-cube-processing-fails-with-error.md

 command.CommandTimeout = 15;
 ```

-In the preceding example, if 15 seconds pass and the query hasn’t yet finished, the OLE DB provider cancels the query on behalf of the caller.
-The caller doesn’t have to keep any timer because the timeout is set in the provider layer.
-But if the query fails, the caller doesn’t really know how long it took and if it was a timeout or not.
+In the preceding example, if 15 seconds pass and the query hasn't yet finished, the OLE DB provider cancels the query on behalf of the caller.
+The caller doesn't have to keep any timer because the timeout is set in the provider layer.
+But if the query fails, the caller doesn't really know how long it took and if it was a timeout or not.

 In OLE DB terms, this property is called **DBPROP_COMMANDTIMEOUT** on the **DBPROPSET_ROWSET** object.
 This property lets you run queries for a certain amount of time.
-If the command doesn’t finish, it's canceled.
+If the command doesn't finish, it's canceled.
 In SQL Server, you can see such timeouts with an Attention event in the profiler trace.
 In that profiler trace, the event duration exactly matches the duration of the command timeout.

 The command timeout setting isn't set on the connection or the connection string itself.
 It must be set after a connection is established, as each command object is used.
 There's a similar connection timeout, `DBPROP_INIT_TIMEOUT` on the `DBPROPSET_DBINIT` object.
 In Analysis Services, the connection timeout is the separate property **ExternalConnectionTimeout**.
 This setting is applicable for making initial contact with the server and checking the authentication and authorization of accounts.
 This setting doesn't affect long-running queries typically, because the initial connection was successful without failure.

 You can control the OLE DB command timeout in Analysis Services.
 There's an **ExternalCommandTimeout** setting in the advanced options on the Analysis Services instance.
 The default value is 60 mins (one hour).
 That timeout value might not be long enough.
 This default configuration allows any one T-SQL query to the relational database to last one hour or more.
 After that point, the command is canceled by the OLE DB provider used to connect to that system, and the Analysis Services processing command fails.

-The [ExternalCommandTimeout](https://docs.microsoft.com/sql/analysis-services/server-properties/general-properties?view=sql-server-2017) integer property defines the timeout, in seconds, for commands issued to external servers, which includes relational data sources and external Analysis Services servers.
+The [ExternalCommandTimeout](https://docs.microsoft.com/sql/analysis-services/server-properties/general-properties?view=sql-server-2017?preserve-view=true) integer property defines the timeout, in seconds, for commands issued to external servers, which includes relational data sources and external Analysis Services servers.
 The default value for this property is 3,600 seconds.

 If you expect the processing queries to take more than one hour, raise the timeout higher than one hour.
 In one example, the processing join queries took around nine hours to complete on a 2-TB database with some large complex joins.